everydayspymaster/Employee-Locator/README.md

-Simple easy and free to use Employee Locator
+Simple easy and free to use Employee Locator.
+First add status then add employee.